alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 PAIRSIM has input fields under sensor setup to configure the gaussian noise values of the corresponding actuator/sensor values.
 (Default values are 0.0)

-You can disable sensors or actuators to simulate faults.
+You can disable high-level or low-level sensors to simulate faults.

+You can also configure the perception sensors.

 ![](RacingSim/Overview/Image_sensor_setup.png)